A New Grounded Partition Identity of Type $D_4^{(3)}$: Introduction

-Section 2 covers the necessary prerequisites for proving the identity.
-We begin by summarizing the basic definitions and key facts about affine Kac--Moody algebras, leading to Lepowsky's product formula.
-We then provide an overview of perfect crystals, state the (KMN)$^2$-character formula, and present its combinatorial interpretation due to Dousse and Konan.
-Theorem \ref{thm:G2identity} will be proved in Sections 3 and 4.
-In Section 3, we derive an explicit infinite product form for the principal specialisation of the character of the level 1 irreducible representation with highest weight \(\Lambda_0\) of the twisted affine Kac--Moody algebra of type \(G_2^{(2)}\), expressing it as a generating function for partitions with congruence conditions.
-In Section 4, we express this character as a generating function for coloured partitions with difference conditions, using a perfect crystal of type \(G_2^{(2)}\) and the combinatorial framework of Dousse--Konan.
-Finally, in Section 5, we derive recursions for this generating function and show that it is impossible to keep any colours and still have an infinite product expression.
+In Section~\ref{section:preliminaries}, we give a brief summary of key definitions and results on affine Kac--Moody algebras and perfect crystals.
+In Section~\ref{section:cong}, we derive an explicit infinite-product form for the principal specialisation of the character of the level~1 irreducible representation with highest weight $\Lambda_0$ of the twisted affine Kac--Moody algebra of type \smash{$D_4^{(3)}$}, expressing it as a generating function for partitions with congruence conditions.
+In Section~\ref{section:difference}, we express this character as a generating function for grounded partitions, using a perfect crystal of type \smash{$D_4^{(3)}$} and the combinatorial framework of Dousse--Konan, which completes the proof of Theorems~\ref{thm:G2identity}~and~\ref{thm:G2identity_geq}.
+In Section~\ref{section:recursions}, we derive recursions for this generating function and show that it is impossible to keep track of any colours in the generating functions and still have an infinite product expression.